 1. Considering the environmental impact in all planning responses and advice we provide

 Theatres Trust has contact with almost every capital project in theatres in the UK.
 We will work to ensure that when our guidance is given, whether formal planning responses or through our advice services, the environmental impact is considered.
-We see reduction of the impact of theatre projects as key to their success.
+We see a reduction of the impact of theatre projects as key to their success.

-As part of this work we will support the restoration, refurbishment and reuse of existing buildings where these can be practically converted in preference to new-build, if this proves to be a more sustainable option.
+As part of this work we will support the restoration, refurbishment and reuse of existing buildings where these can be practically converted in preference to new-build if this proves to be a more sustainable option.
 We will encourage minimising of operational and embodied carbon.
 We will challenge the need to develop where creative reuse or refurbishment are possible.

 2. Supporting projects that are low impact and regenerative through our grants programmes